OpenGovIntelligence/json-qb/spec/table-format.md

 `[structure dimension-values <dimension-key>]`.
 The order of the keys corresponds directly to the order of the data under `table`.

-The example table above looks like this:
+A summarised example of the table above looks like this:

 ````json
  "headings": {"refArea": ["S12000005", "S12000042", "S12000034", "S12000035", "S12000041", "S12000013", "S12000006", "S12000036", "S12000033"],